citp/privacy-policy-historical/e/ed/edd/eddiebauer.com.md

 We may share information with governmental agencies or other companies assisting us in fraud prevention or investigation.
 We may do so when: (1) permitted or required by law; or, (2) trying to protect against or prevent actual or potential fraud or unauthorized transactions; or, (3) investigating fraud which has already taken place.
 The information is not provided to these agencies or companies for marketing purposes.

-####  Companies "Presented by Eddie Bauer"
+####  Companies Other Than Eddie Bauer

-If you make a purchase from another company's catalog or website that is "presented by Eddie Bauer" the information you provide to that company, such as your credit card number and contact information, is provided to that company and not to Eddie Bauer.
-Providing this information to the company enables the transaction to take place.
+Our privacy policy does not apply to companies other than Eddie Bauer.
+Companies other than Eddie Bauer are sometimes identified on our website, catalog or marketing materials.
+If you make a purchase from another company's catalog or website, the information you provide to that company, such as your credit card number and contact information, is provided to that company and not to Eddie Bauer.
+Providing this information to the company enables your transaction with the other company to take place.
 However, you should know that the company may, if you do not advise them to the contrary, share your name and postal and email addresses with third parties, including Eddie Bauer.
 You should also know that these companies have their own privacy and data collection practices and are not covered by the Eddie Bauer privacy statement.

-For more information, including privacy policies, regarding companies who send catalogs or host websites "presented by Eddie Bauer" please see that company's home page and click on their Information link; or review the customer service section of any catalog you may receive from that company.
+For more information, including privacy policies, regarding such companies please see that company's home page and click on their Information link; or review the customer service section of any catalog you may receive from that company.

 ###  For Our Customers Using the Internet

 ####  What are "cookies" and how does Eddie Bauer use them?

 A "cookie" is a small data file stored on your computer.
 At Eddie Bauer, we place a unique identifier in the cookie and use the cookie to connect your computer with the information we store for you in our database.
 Some examples of the data we store in our database includes your account preferences, items added to your shopping bag, user-specific information on pages accessed, and previous visits to our site.
-Through cookies we may: alert you to new areas that we think might be of interest to you when you return to our site; record past activity at our site; provide online banner advertisements that are tailored to your interests; or, customize Web page content.
+Through cookies we may: alert you to new areas that we think might be of interest to you when you return to our site; record past activity at our site; provide advertisements that are tailored to your interests; or, customize Web page content.
 Your information is stored in a safe and secure database.

 We do not use cookies to store any of your personal or financial information on your computer.